Yend0r/gloomhaven-api-fsharp/README.md

 // Character
 {
     id         : int        // Unique id of the character name       : string     // Unique name in case you have two of the same classes
     className  : string     // Unique name/id of the class
     experience : int        // Amount of experience the character has
     level      : int        // Current level (based on experience) gold       : int        // Amount of gold the character has
-}
+    scenarioId : int option // Nullable scenario id - only exists if an active scenario exists }
 ```